chipzx92/DataEngineeringI320/docs/presentations/pipeline_overview/index.md

 use are the data products we created as the last step in our pipeline.

 We create charts from datasets, which are the data products that we've imported into Superset.
-Here we see our two data products available as datasets in Superset
+Here we see our three data products available as datasets in Superset.

 ![Screenshot Showing DataSets](images/datasets.png)